freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 40.1

 Git is a version control system to keep track of your code.
 This folder will be your git repository.
-To turn it into one, type `git init` into the terminal from this folder.
+Turn it into one by typing `git init` in the terminal from this folder.

 #### HINTS